ibromurph/st-lawrence-fc/README.md

 <p>
 W3C Markup Validator - Home Page - Pass - No errors present<br>
 W3C CSS3 validator - Pass - No errors present<br>
 Accessibilty - I can confirm the colours and fonts worked well and was easy to read by running through it in Lighthouse (in devtools).
-The only thing that may be an issue is the Perfrmance of the website due to the JS files loaded. <a href="assets/images/wireframes/lighthouse.png">Results shown here</a><br>
+The only thing that may be an issue is the Performance of the website due to the JS files loaded and images needing fixed sizes. <a href="assets/images/wireframes/lighthouse-v2.png">Results shown here</a><br>
 <b>Unfixed bugs</b><br>
 All are largely related to performance issues.
 If I had more time, I'd more likely looks to reolsve those.